-Returning home, he opened a studio in New York and specialized in autumnal landscape paintings of the northeastern United States, often idealized and with vivid colors.
-In 1869 Cropsey built a 29-room Gothic Revival mansion and studio in Warwick, New York that he named Aladdin.
-As well as living in New York City, he spent part of his time in Warwick until the mansion was sold in 1884.
+Returning home, he opened a studio in New York and specialized in landscape paintings during the New York and New England Autumn season, when the trees turn vivid colors.
+Jasper Francis Cropsey was a first-generation Hudson River School Artist.
+In 1869 Cropsey built a giant 29-room Gothic Revival mansion and studio in Warwick, New York that he named Aladdin.
+He would split his time between New York City, and Aladdin until the mansion was sold in 1884.

-Art Movement: Hudson River School
+Art Movement: Hudson River School.

-Traveled: England, France, Switzerland, Italy
+He Traveled To England, France, Switzerland, Italy.